Agal (accessory)

 An agal (عِقَال; also spelled iqal, egal, or igal) is a clothing accessory traditionally worn by tribal Arab men.
 It is a doubled black cord used to keep a keffiyeh in place on the wearer's head.
 Agals are traditionally made of goat or camel hair.
 Modern agals typically use cord manufactured for this purpose (rulers of Bahrain in particular are known for wearing elaborate agal designs), but plain rope is still occasionally utilized.

-It is traditionally worn by Arabs from the Arabian Peninsula, Iraq, Jordan, parts of Palestine, the Negev in Israel, Deir ez-Zor and Hauran and Rural Areas like Rif Dimashq and Homs and Aleppo countrysides and Hama in Syria, Sinai and Sharqia in Egypt), and by Ahwazi Arabs.
+It is traditionally worn by Arabs from the Arabian Peninsula (except Yemen and Oman), Iraq, Jordan, tribes in Syria, Sinai and Sharqia in Egypt, the south of the Maghreb, parts of Palestine, the Negev in Israel, and Khuzestan in Iran.